MrYsLab/rb4s/README.md

 # rb4s
-RedBot Controller for Scratch
+RedBot Controller for ScratchX

-Nothing much to see here yet.
+Coming Soon!
+A ScratchX JavaScript Extension to Control the SparkFun RedBot Robot!!!